action

 Sheriff and Police

-If you have seen or suspect animal abuse or neglect at a breeding kennel, pet store or other facility, local law enforcement is the key contact.
-File a complaint with your local sheriff and local police.
-Also contact the Animal Humane Society, who works with sheriff and police departments, and your local animal control or humane society.
+If you have seen or suspect animal neglect, cruelty or abuse, local law enforcement is the key contact.
+File a complaint with your local sheriff (county) or local police (city).
+You can also contact a humane agent, who works with sheriff offices and police departments, or your local animal control agency.

 REPORT CONSUMER FRAUD